vovapolu/ensime.github.io/build_tools/maven.md

 title: Maven
 ---

+**This plugin does not currently document how to use the Developer Version of ENSIME** Please get involved at https://github.com/ensime/ensime-maven

 This maven plugin generates a `.ensime` file and provides various convenience commands for interacting with [ENSIME](http://github.com/ensime/ensime-server).
 The source code can be found at in it's own project: [ensime-maven](https://github.com/ensime/ensime-maven/).

 # ENSIME Maven Plugin